 Rene Lalique Glass - Marks

-Most R Lalique glass makers marks include, 'R', or 'Rene', but exceptions occur.
+Most R Lalique glass makers marks include, 'R', but exceptions occur.

 Marks may be molded, wheel cut, engraved, printed or stenciled. (usually marked R. Lalique)